start-jsk/rtmros_common/README.md

 2. Compile from source code

- You may have two choices, one is to compile target repository (rtmros_common) only, the other is to compile all rtm-ros-robotics source code.
+ You may have two choices, one is to compile target repository (`rtmros_common`) only, the other is to compile all rtm-ros-robotics source code.
- First, create catkin workspace and add rtmros_common:
+ First, create catkin workspace and add the target repository (`rtmros_common`):
  - `mkdir -p ~/catkin_ws/src`
  - `cd ~/catkin_ws/src`
  - `wstool init .`